 We will only share the following personal data with those outlined in the table below:

-|Third party applications, services and devices you connect to your Spotify Account||To connect your Spotify account, and/or allow you to use the Spotify Service in connection with third party applications, services or devices.
+||To connect your Spotify account, or so that you can use the Spotify Service in connection with third party applications, services or devices.

 Examples of such third party applications, services and devices include:

-You can see and remove many third party connections under “Apps” in your account.
+You can see and remove many third party connections under ‘Apps’ in your account.

-|Support community||To enable you to use the Spotify Support Community service.
+||To enable you to use the Spotify Support Community service.

-When you register for an account on the Spotify Support Community, we’ll ask you to create a specific profile name.
+When you register for an account on the Spotify Support Community, we’ll ask you to create a profile name.
 This will be publicly displayed to anyone who uses the Spotify Support Community.
 We’ll also display any questions or comments you post.

-||To share information about your use of the Spotify Service with other Spotify users, including your ‘Spotify Followers’.
+||To share information about your use of the Spotify Service with other Spotify users.
+These could include your followers on Spotify.

-|Artists and record labels||To receive news or promotional offers directly from artists, record labels or other partners.
+||To receive news or promotional offers from artists, record labels or other partners.